ehdrmsdua/DF_Mini_Project/README.md

-# This includes descriptions of three mini-projects.<br/>
+# This includes descriptions of 3 mini-projects.<br/>

 ## 3.
 ## Topic: Object Detection Based on Synthetic Data(DACON) <br/>